agrikatheprogrammer/CS146/HW/HW11/README.md

 6. **Termination**: The flood fill operation terminates when no more adjacent pixels can be filled or when the entire connected region has been filled.

-# Benefits
-The flood fill algorithm offers several benefits:

-- **Simplicity**: The algorithm is relatively simple to implement and understand.
-- **Efficiency**: With proper optimization, the algorithm can efficiently fill large contiguous regions in the grid.
-- **Versatility**: It can be adapted for various applications, including coloring, masking, and boundary detection.

 # Conclusion
 The flood fill algorithm is a powerful tool for filling regions in two-dimensional grids.
 By following a high-level approach that involves selecting a seed point, recursively filling neighbors, handling boundary conditions, and optimizing performance, it provides an effective solution for a wide range of graphics-related tasks.